 Substitution rules include the following definition fields:

-• Duration: Defines the date range for which the substitution will occur.
-If the current date, based on the Vault’s timezone, is not within the date range, Vault considers the rule invalid and assigns the primary Training Requirement.
+• Application Period: Defines the date range for which the substitution will occur.
+When the current date is not within the date range according to the Vault’s timezone, Vault considers the rule invalid and assigns the primary Training Requirement.
+The date values you select in the Create Rule dialog correspond to the Substitute Training Rule record’s Start Date, End Date, and Training Rule Duration field values.

 • Substitutes: Indicates the primary Training Requirement or Training Requirements to substitute when the rule triggers.
 This field appears in substitute Training Requirement substitution rules.